quickapps/docs/en/developers/events.md

 ### hook($eventName [, $arg0, ..., $argN, ...]);

-Trigger the given event name.
+Triggers the given event name.
 You can pass an unlimited number of arguments to your event handler method.

 #### Usage: